 If you are worried about durability, run your puzzle board and puzzle pieces through a laminator.

 Note: If you are making this game for a classroom, you will have enough stripes for 2 puzzles.
 You’ll just need a 2nd sheet of blue paper to make another puzzle board.

 How to play:

 Playing the game is super-easy.
-Just mix up the strips and have your child complete the puzzle by putting them in order.
+Just mix up the strips and have your child complete their puzzle by putting the stripes in order.
 That’s it!

 This Cat in the Hat Skip Counting Puzzle is a fun and simple way to practice counting by tens – or any other set of skip counting!

 You may also like one of these Dr. Seuss math activities: